 Effects of Withdrawals, Annuitization, or Death.
-If any of the following are taken during the Index Account Option Term, they could be subject to an Interim Value adjustment that could reduce your Index Account Option Value: a partial or total withdrawal, Required Minimum Distribution ("RMD"), automatic withdrawals, free look, Intra-Term Performance Lock, income payment, or the Contract Value element of a death benefit payment.
+If any of the following are taken during the Index Account Option Term, they could be subject to an Interim Value adjustment that could reduce your Index Account Option Value: a partial or total withdrawal, Required Minimum Distribution ("RMD"), automatic withdrawals, free look, Intra-Term Performance Lock, the direct deduction of advisory fees pursuant to our administrative rules, income payment, or the Contract Value element of a death benefit payment.
 Such Interim Value adjustments could be significant.
 The Interim Value adjustment may result in an Index Adjustment that is less than the Index Adjustment you would have received if you had held the investment until the end of the Index Account Option Term.
 If you take a withdrawal when the Index Return is negative, your remaining Contract Value may be significantly less than if you waited to take the withdrawal when the Index Return was positive.
-In addition, partial and total withdrawals taken during the first six Contract Years which exceed the Free Withdrawal amount may be subject to a Withdrawal Charge.
+Because the deduction of advisory fees is subject to Interim Value adjustments, your Contract Value may be reduced by more than the amount of the advisory fee if a deduction is taken at a point in time at which a negative Index Adjustment would occur.
+For more information about our administrative rules, please see the subsection titled "Our Administrative Rules" beginning on page 29.

 All withdrawals, including RMDs, will be taken proportionately from each of your Index Account Options and Fixed Account unless otherwise specified.
-Withdrawals can also reduce the death benefit.
+Withdrawals can also reduce the Death Benefit.
 Any Return of Premium death benefit will be reduced in a pro-rated amount.
 Pro rata reductions can be greater than the actual dollar amount of your withdrawal.

 In addition, since all withdrawals reduce the Contract Value, withdrawals will also reduce the amount that can be taken as income since such amount is determined by the Contract Value on the Income Date.
 The Latest Income Date for this contract is age 95.